 That said, you’ll have the opportunity to personally transform poor communities into livable, sustainable towns and villages.
 In many cases, you will literally save lives.
-If you’re truly driven to change the world, and see some of it in the process, the Peace Corps may be a good fit for you.
+If you’re truly driven to change the world and see some of it in the process, the Peace Corps may be a good fit for you.

-The are endless ways to volunteer abroad for free travel and rewarding experiences.
+There are endless ways to volunteer abroad for free travel and rewarding experiences in a new culture.
 Spend an hour researching options online, and you can’t help but be inspired by the possibilities to give back while seeing the world.

-7. Organize Your Own Volunteer Trip
+5. Organize Your Own Volunteer Trip

 I saw this happen just recently with a newly arrived couple at my wife’s school.
 They raised money from their friends back in the United States, inventing the name of an education-based “ministry” they claimed to be leading here in Abu Dhabi.
-It was an utter scam, as they have the same generous teaching package that my wife does.
+It was an utter scam, as they have the same generous teaching package my wife does.

-8. House-Sit or Pet-Sit
+6. House-Sit or Pet-Sit

 Did you know there are entire websites dedicated to connecting house sitters with pet owners?
 Pet owners don’t want to leave their pets in kennels surrounded by unknown dogs and cats when they travel.
 They’d rather let them stay at home — a home which is just sitting vacant and unused.

 And house-sitting isn’t limited to pet owners.
-Some homeowners sleep easier knowing that someone is minding their home while they’re away, whether that means you care for their plants or are simply there to deter break-ins.
+Some homeowners sleep easier knowing someone is minding their home while they’re away, whether that means you care for their plants or are simply there to deter break-ins.

 You live in Seattle and want to visit Berlin.
 Someone in Berlin wants to visit Seattle.
 Why not swap houses with them for your trip?
-It’s a win-win; you get to stay for free in an authentic local home rather than a hotel, and your home doesn’t have to sit vacant and vulnerable to catastrophes like break-ins or flooding.
+It’s a win-win.
+You get to stay for free in an authentic local home rather than a hotel, and your home doesn’t have to sit vacant and vulnerable to catastrophes like break-ins or flooding.

 Granted, it’s not always that simple.
 Perhaps you want to visit Berlin in July, and the Berliner wants to visit Seattle in October.
 Perhaps you’re worried about the risk of having a stranger stay in your home.

-Some countries offer “discover your roots” programs for descendants to come back and visit the home of their ancestors.
+Some countries offer discover-your-roots programs for descendants to come back and visit the home of their ancestors.
 In most cases, these programs are designed for young adults to come and stay with local host families.